 Faro

-Faro is the capital of the Algarve region, known for its charming Old Town and the pedestrian street Rua de Santo António.
-It was our first stop in Portugal while driving from Spain.
-One of the most famous landmarks in Faro is the Capela dos Ossos de Faro, an iconic church known as Chapel of Bones.
-We enjoyed a stroll through the Old Town and Faro’s marina.
-Another popular spot is Ria Formosa Natural Park, known for hiking and boat trips, but unfortunately, we didn’t have time to visit it with only two days in the Algarve.
+Faro, the capital of the Algarve region, is known for its charming Old Town and lively pedestrian street, Rua de Santo António.
+It was our first stop in Portugal after driving in from Spain.
+One of Faro’s most iconic landmarks is the Capela dos Ossos, or Chapel of Bones – a small yet striking church adorned with human bones.

 Tavira